SpectraL519/cpp-ap/docs/tutorial.md

 > [!IMPORTANT]
 >
-> - The unkown argument flags handling polciy only affects the parser's behaviour when calling the `parse_args` or `try_parse_args` methods.
+> - The unknown argument flags handling policy only affects the parser's behaviour when calling the `parse_args` or `try_parse_args` methods.
 > - When parsing known args with `parse_known_args` or `try_parse_known_args` all unknown arguments (flags and values) are collected and returned as the parsing result, ignoring the specified policy for handling unknown arguments.
 >
 > Consider a similar example as above with only the argument parsing function changed: